How To Create a Cartoon Avatar from a Photo

 Create an Avatar Without a Photo

 There are character creators for different artistic styles.
 Try Cartoon Maker – Avatar Creator by Picfix Art Studio for generic cartoon avatars that kind of remind us of the Wii-moji.
 If you prefer anime characters, you may want to check out Avatar Maker: Anime by Avatars Makers Factory.
 And of course, apps like Bitmoji have an internal cartoon creator.

 Cartoon avatar creators are convenient if you want a simple representation of you that isn’t really your photo.
 Avatars like these may come in handy when you need one for public forums or other online places where you want to keep your identity a secret, but still want to express your real and true self.

-There are also some websites you can use to cartoonize yourself – we wrote a tutorial article on websites where you can cartoon yourself for free!
-If you’d rather do a faceswap, we’ve got an article on face swap apps for Android and if you’d rather swap something else, we can show you how to change genders on Bitmoji.
+There are also some websites you can use to turn your photo into a cartoon.
+We wrote a tutorial article on websites where you can cartoon yourself for free!

 What is the difference between a Bitmoji and a cartoon avatar?

 Bitmojis have become extremely popular on Social Media platforms in the past few years.
 They are cartoon versions of yourself but with one big difference; they don’t convert your existing photo into a cartoon.

 Instead, you go to the Bitmoji site or app, create an account, and build your lookalike from scratch.
 Choosing hair color, skin tones, eye colors, and even clothes.
 If you’re using Snapchat and now Facebook, you can change your Bitmoji anytime you’d like to reflect your current mood or whatever.

 Can I turn my photo into a cartoon without using third-party apps or websites?